brianc725/Battleship/README.md

 # Battleship
-A game of Battleship coded in C++ using polymorphism and recursion.
+A game of Battleship&#174;  coded in C++ using polymorphism and recursion.

 To run, download the repo and unzip the folder.